-While many individuals are familiar with mood disorders such as anxiety or depression, there is another type of mood impairment that, according the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM V), can be found in as many as 20% of individuals seeking care in the outpatient setting.
+While many individuals are familiar with mood disorders such as anxiety or depression, there is another type of mood impairment that, according to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V), can be found in as many as 20% of individuals seeking care in the outpatient setting.
 Known as adjustment disorder, this common condition occurs in response to a significant trauma or stressor in an individual’s life.
 While it is certainly typical to exhibit depressive symptoms in light of a distressing event or tragedy, these symptoms will typically resolve in time with proper attention and self-care.
 However, some individuals continue experiencing symptoms such as anxiety, fatigue, depression, and a marked impairment in functioning long after the activating event.
 When this occurs, it is likely that the person is experiencing the effects of adjustment disorder, and he or she may require professional treatment to overcome this troubling condition.

 At times, individuals who are suffering from an adjustment disorder will seek to numb the pain of their condition by abusing illicit substances.
 The effects of these attempts are fleeting, and often result in an individual experiencing a worsening of his or her adjustment disorder symptoms, and, in turn, he or she will likely develop an additional malady, a substance use disorder.
 Regardless of what substance(s) a person is abusing, finding a treatment center that is equipped to provide services which target both mental illness and substance abuse at the same time will be critical for a successful recovery.
-At Keystone Treatment Center, we know that in order for a person to heal, he or she must address all facets of his or her health simultaneously.
+At our adjustment disorder treatment center, we know that in order for a person to heal, he or she must address all facets of his or her health simultaneously.
 This means engaging in comprehensive programming that reflects a person’s mental, physical, emotional, and behavioral issues in a well-rounded manner.
 At Keystone, we believe that a person is more than merely the sum of his or her symptoms, and we have crafted a flexible program that is designed to provide personalized treatment for each person who entrusts us with his or her care.
 With our help, you or a loved one can overcome the pain of an adjustment disorder and break free from the cycle of chemical dependence.

 Helping a Loved One or Family Member Get Treatment